 In other words, Google’s review policy acts to sustain the growth and ensure the authenticity and usefulness of these reviews.

-If tagged as inappropriate, even reviews that have initially been published are going to be removed from Google Maps, Google My Business, and Google Search.
-In fact, one of the main causes of Google reviews disappearing is problematic review formatting that violates the site’s policy, which is why it’s important to take some time to learn about Google’s review policy.
+If tagged as inappropriate, even Google reviews that have initially been published are going to be removed from Google Maps, Google My Business, and Google Search.
+In fact, one of the main causes of a Google review not showing up is problematic review formatting that violates the site’s policy, which is why it’s important to take some time to learn about Google’s review policy.

 What are the Requirements in Google’s Review Policy?